 Our park pavilion serves as a gateway between the city and the waterfront.
 Public amenity and maintenance functions are dispersed across three separate volumes connected by a canopy.
-Between the volumes and the canopy, a series of portals strategically frame the pedestrian and bike promenade activity on the east with the park activities to the west.
+Between the volumes and the canopy, a series of portals strategically frame the pedestrian and bike promenade on the east and the park activities to the west.

-Highly visible from the Whitney Museum’s terraces to the southeast, the pavilion offers a striking new landmark from above.
-The large openings in the canopy evoke the geometric forms and light effects of Gordon Matta Clark’s cuts into a warehouse on the same site for his 1975 installation “Day’s End”.
+Highly visible from the Whitney Museum’s terraces to the southeast, the pavilion offers a striking new landmark seen from above.
+The large openings in the canopy evoke the geometric forms and light effects of Gordon Matta Clark’s cuts into a warehouse on the same site for his 1975 installation Day’s End.
 Green roofs multiply the native plantings on the ground below, broadcasting the new park’s identity to the surrounding towers.
-Construction is expected to begin in 2021.

 Location: New York, NY

-Dates: 2019 – 2022
+Dates: 2019 – 2023

-Sq Footage: 6,800
+Sq Footage: 6,800sf

-Design Team: Mimi Hoang, Eric Bunge (Partners) | Eugenie Bliah | Suemin Jeon, Lucas MacMillan, Matthew Sikora, Gogo Zhu
+Design Team: Mimi Hoang, Eric Bunge | Eugenie Bliah | Suemin Jeon, Lucas MacMillan, Matthew Sikora, Gogo Zhu

-Collaborators: Landscape Architecture: James Corner Field Operations | Structural Engineer: Silman | MEP Engineer: Plus Group | Lighting Consultant: HLB | Façade Consultant: Front | Civil and Traffic Engineer: Philip Habb & Associates | Site MEP Engineer: Altieri | Marine and Geotechnical Engineer: Langan | Soils Consultant: Craul Land Scientists | Irrigation: Northern Designs LLC | Natural Resources: eDesign Dynamics
+Collaborators: Landscape Architecture: James Corner Field Operations | Structural Engineer: Silman | MEP Engineer: Plus Group | Lighting Consultant: HLB | Façade Consultant: Front | Civil and Traffic Engineer: Philip Habib & Associates | Site MEP Engineer: Altieri | Marine and Geotechnical Engineer: Langan | Soils Consultant: Craul Land Scientists | Irrigation: Northern Designs LLC | Natural Resources: eDesign Dynamics